Skip to content

 • Max Attempts Per Contact: Enter the count for the maximum number of attempts by the dialer to call each phone number in the campaign.

-• Default Retry Period: Select the retry duration (in minutes) in case of an unsuccessful connection with a contact.
+• Default Retry Period: Select the retry duration (in minutes) if an unsuccessful connection with a contact.

-• Max Ring Time: Select the duration (in seconds) that a call will ring until it is disconnected.
+• Max Ring Time: Select the duration (in seconds) that a call rings until it's disconnected.

-• Contactable Timings: Add the contactable timings (day of the week/time) when the dialer will dial the calls.
+• Contactable Timings: Add the contactable timings (day of the week/time) when the dialer dials the calls.

 Note

-Calls will be dialed to contacts based on the calling hours and timezone configured here, irrespective of the campaign's start and stop time.
+• Calls are dialed to contacts based on the calling hours and timezone configured here, irrespective of the campaign's start and stop time.

 Schedule Voice Campaigns

-Scheduling allows precise control over when your messages will be delivered.
+Scheduling lets precise control over when your messages deliver.
 You can seamlessly plan campaigns to coincide with peak engagement times, ensuring maximum impact.
 Whether daily, weekly, Monthly, or Yearly, tailor your schedule to optimize outreach and enhance audience responsiveness.
-Scheduling a campaign will activate the campaign at a designated date and time.
+Scheduling a campaign activates the campaign at a designated date and time.

 Steps to schedule a Campaign:

-1. Click the Schedule tab and turn on the Schedule Campaign toggle.
+1. Select the Schedule tab and turn on the Schedule Campaign toggle.
 Schedule campaign Toggle

 2. Select the campaign Start Date & Time.
 End Date & Time is optional.
 Start & End time

-3. Select the Time Zone in which the campaign will be dialed.
+3. Select the Time Zone to dial the campaign.

 Timezone